-A recent RCT (2016) published in NEJM, where the lidocaine, amiodarone and placebo are compared for the pulseless VT or VF in those patients in whom the initial defibrillation or vasopressor therapy has shown refraction, has shown that there is no difference in the survival (primary outcome of the trial).
+A recent RCT (2016) published in NEJM, where lidocaine, amiodarone and placebo are compared for pulseless VT or VF in those patients in whom initial defibrillation or vasopressor therapy has shown refraction, has shown that there is no difference in survival (primary outcome of the trial).

-It has to be noted that the two most famous trials, namely the ALIVE trial and the ARREST trial, where amiodarone has been compared with lidocaine in sudden cardiac arrest patients having persistent VF even after the defibrillation shock, have shown only the improvement in the rate of hospital admission after the arrest, but not survival.
+It has to be noted that the two most famous trials, namely the ALIVE trial and the ARREST trial, where amiodarone has been compared with lidocaine in sudden cardiac arrest patients having persistent VF after defibrillation, have shown only improvement in the rate of hospital admissions after the arrest, but not survival.
 In the ARREST trial, amiodarone was associated with more side effects.
 Survival to hospital discharge and survival with favorable neurologic outcome, however, was not improved by amiodarone compared with placebo or amiodarone compared with lidocaine, although these studies were not powered for survival or favorable neurologic outcome.

-Based on the above evidences, amiodarone is suggested by the AHA guidelines as the first line drug for the treatment during sudden cardiac arrest, rather than lidocaine (this is also confirmed by a Cochrane study): “Amiodarone may be therefore considered for VF/pVT that is unresponsive to CPR, defibrillation, and a vasopressor therapy.
+Based on the above evidence, amiodarone is suggested by the AHA guidelines as the first line drug for the treatment during sudden cardiac arrest, rather than lidocaine (this is also confirmed by a Cochrane study): “Amiodarone may be therefore considered for VF/pVT that is unresponsive to CPR, defibrillation, and a vasopressor therapy.
 (Class IIb, LOE B-R)”.

-The defibrillation (implantable cardioverter-defibrillators (ICDs) after successful administration with automatic external defibrillators, or AED’s) is the only proven effective treatment of the VF and VT.
-The administration of the antiarrhythmic drugs, like amiodarone and lidocaine, is only after trying with the CPR and defibrillator.
+Defibrillation (implantable cardioverter-defibrillators (ICDs) after successful administration with automatic external defibrillators, or AED’s) is the only proven effective treatment of the VF and VT.
+The administration of the antiarrhythmic drugs, like amiodarone and lidocaine, is only after effective CPR and successful defibrillation.

 Pharmacokinetics of Amiodarone

-The oral amiodarone is lipophilic and takes times to attain the intended concentration in the blood (due to the increase in the volume of distribution seen with the lipophilic drugs).
+Oral amiodarone is lipophilic and it takes time to attain the intended concentration in the blood (due to the increase in the volume of distribution seen with the lipophilic drugs).

-The drug also significantly interacts with the warfarin requiring dose modification.
-In addition to this, the alteration in the thyroid function, caused by the amiodarone, further affects the warfarin concentration.
+The drug also significantly interacts with warfarin, this requiring dose modifications.
+In addition to this, the alteration in thyroid function caused by amiodarone further affects warfarin concentration.

 Adverse and Side Effects Related to Amiodarone

-Though amiodarone is almost a wonder drug in arrhythmias, it has gone into disfavour mainly because of its side effect profile.
-That’s the reason why it is used mainly in the refractory ventricular arrhythmia, rather than the atrial fibrillation even in which it has high efficacy.
+Though amiodarone is almost a wonder drug in arrhythmias, it has gone into disfavor mainly because of its side effect profile.
+That’s the reason why it is used mainly in refractory ventricular arrhythmia, rather than the atrial fibrillation, even if it has a high efficacy in AF.

 The side effects are mainly seen with long term therapy, rather than short term intravenous therapy.

-The exposure to even a low dose of oral amiodarone for a long duration has the following odds of developing side effects when compared to the placebo namely 4.2, 3.4, 2.0 for thyroid, ocular and skin/neurological/pulmonary toxicity respectively.
-The above data is according to a meta-analysis on the side effect profile (5).
+The exposure to low-dose oral amiodarone for a long duration has the following odds of developing side effects when compared to placebo, namely 4.2%, 3.4%, 2.0% for thyroid, ocular and skin/neurological/pulmonary toxicity respectively.
+The above data is according to a meta-analysis on the side effect profile.

-The side effect profile of the oral and intravenous amiodarone is different.
-The most common adverse effect with the intravenous preparation is hypotension, and this is significantly reduced by the latest pharmaceutical preparation (containing aqueous base).
+The side effect profile of intravenous amiodarone is different.
+The most common adverse effect with intravenous preparations is hypotension, and this is significantly reduced by the latest pharmaceutical preparation (containing aqueous base).

-It should be noted that although the amiodarone is more potent than compared to another group of antiarrhythmic agents, the rate of proarrhythmic effect is impartiality less.
+It should be noted that although amiodarone is more potent compared to other groups of antiarrhythmic agents, it has fewer pro-arrhythmic effects.
 When the arrhythmia occurs with amiodarone, the most common seen is the Torsades de pointes.
-The risk increases in women and with the presence of other co-electrolyte abnormality.
+The risk increases in women and with the presence of other co-electrolyte abnormalities.

 The most common cause of death with a patient on amiodarone therapy is pulmonary toxicity with the most important predictor being the cumulative dose given.
 The most common type of pulmonary toxicity involves chronic interstitial pneumonitis and the presence of an increased number of foamy macrophages in the lungs’ air spaces.

-This warrants immediate stoppage of the drug and the treatment with the corticosteroid for the patient.
+This warrants immediate stoppage of the drug and treatment with corticosteroids.

-The other side effects include gastrointestinal disturbances, liver function abnormalities, bradycardia, asystole, localised phlebitis, non-productive cough, acute respiratory distress syndrome (rare), and bluish-slate gray discoloration of the skin, along with the presence of photosensitivity.
+The other side effects include gastrointestinal disturbances, liver function abnormalities, bradycardia, asystole, localized phlebitis, non-productive cough, acute respiratory distress syndrome (rare), and bluish-slate gray discoloration of the skin (see above), along with the presence of photosensitivity.

-There occurs reversible corneal deposit in the patients in the treatment with amiodarone.
-As the vision remains still intact, the corneal micro deposits are not an indication for stopping the amiodarone therapy.
-The mechanism behind the formation is due to the secretion of the amiodarone through the lacrimal gland.
-There also occurs the risk of optic nerve injury causing blindness.
+Reversible corneal deposits can be seen in patients treated with amiodarone.
+As the vision remains still intact, the corneal micro-deposits are not an indication for stopping the amiodarone therapy.
+The mechanism behind the formation is due to the secretion of amiodarone through the lacrimal gland.
+There is also a risk of optic nerve injury causing blindness.

-Regarding the liver function abnormality, it is recommended to monitor the liver function for every 6 months for the patients in the treatment with amiodarone.
-Secondly, the drug needs to be discontinued if the elevation in the liver enzyme is more than the two fold elevation.
+Regarding the liver function abnormality, it is recommended to monitor the liver function every 6 months.
+The drug needs to be discontinued if the elevation in the liver enzymes is more than the two-fold.

-The two proposed mechanisms are phospholipidosis (the phospholipid of the liver interacts with the amiodarone) and metabolic idiosyncrasy (potential of some individual to produce more toxic metabolites from a given drug).
+The two proposed mechanisms are phospholipidosis (the phospholipids of the liver interact with the amiodarone) and metabolic idiosyncrasy (potential in some individual to produce more toxic metabolites from a given drug).

 Reverse Use Dependence

-There are also other proposed mechanisms on why the incidence of Torsades de pointes is less with amiodarone; they include the properties of amiodarone like concurrent inhibition of the L type calcium channel, but still it is not fully understood.
+There are also other proposed mechanisms on why the incidence of Torsades de pointes is less with amiodarone; they include the properties of amiodarone like concurrent inhibition of L type calcium channels, but the mechanism is not fully understood.

-The drug is used in those patients with persistent AF, who need to reduce the risk of hospitalization for AF (note, in these patients the rhythm can still be reverted back).
-The drug is also used for the treatment of AF in patients of HOCM.
+The drug is used in patients with persistent AF who need to reduce the risk of hospitalization for AF (note, in these patients the rhythm can still be reverted back).
+The drug is also used for the treatment of AF in patients of Hypertrophic Obstructive Cardiomyopathy (HOCM).

 The drug is contraindicated in patients with NYHA class 4 symptomatic heart failure.
-Dronedarone is also shown to increase the risk of death in those patients with permanent atrial fibrillation whose rhythm can never be reverted back, so it is contraindicated in patients with permanent AF.
+Dronedarone is also shown to increase the risk of death in those patients with refractory atrial fibrillation.

 Prolonged QT is the most common adverse effect seen with this drug.
 Along with that, there occurs an increase in the renal parameters, dermatologic manifestation like allergic dermatitis, neuromuscular weakness and bradycardia.

 The drug is a racemic mixture of d and l isomers.
-The concentrations of both the isomer are in approx. 1:1 concentration and have a different mechanism of action.
+The concentrations of both isomers is approx. 1:1 and have different mechanisms of action.

-The d isomer has the blocking property of the delayed rectifier potassium channel (similar to other drugs in the class 3 antiarrhythmics); the l isomer in addition to this property also has a beta blocking property.
+The d isomer has the blocking property of delayed potassium channel-induced depolarization (similar to other drugs in the class 3 antiarrhythmics); the l isomer in addition to this property also has a beta blocking property.

 It should be noted that although the name sotalol sounds like a beta blocker, it is classified under the class 3 anti-arrhythmic agent based on its functional properties.

-Oral sotalol is used for the treatment of sustained VT which is potentially life threatening and in currently sinus rhythm patients who have the risk of developing atrial fibrillation.
+Oral sotalol is used for the treatment of sustained VT which is potentially life threatening and in sinus rhythm patients at risk of developing atrial fibrillation.

-The drug should not be given in patients with congenital long QT prolongation and the common side effects which are seen are a decrease in the heart rate, difficulty in breathing, a dizzy feeling, fatigue and a lack of energy feeling.
+The drug should not be given in patients with congenital QT prolongation and its common side effects are a decrease in heart rate, difficulty breathing, a dizzy feeling, fatigue and lack of energy.